keithpitt/keith-and-marios-guide-to-fast-websites/notes.md

   - Raise DNS TTL unless you need to make changes

 #### Step 8 - SPDY
+  - TODO: What is spdy, be acurrate here!
+TODO: Write script.
   - Faster with single asset domain (uses streaming, no TCP rampup)
   - SSL for free
   - Doesn't require TLS, but usually runs over it; requires Next Pritocol Negotiation (NPN)